top of page

 The final account challenges my assessment of "good" and "bad."
 Most of us would judge illness as bad and health as good, for example.
 In this talk, "Dying to be me!"
 Anita Moorjani shares the lessons cancer taught her.

-Not only do I imagine my own death, but the inevitable deaths of loved ones: my mother, sisters, relatives, my own children.
-This practice reminds me of the brevity of life and encourages me to live life fully with deep reverence.
+In imagining my own death, I contemplate the inevitable deaths of loved ones: my mother, sisters, relatives, friends, pets... even my children.
+This practice reminds me of the brevity of life and encourages me to live life more fully.
+Let me express what is in my heart now- not bedside as Death approaches and they fall in and out of consciousness.
+Aware that life is brief, may I forgive them their faults, extend kindness and compassion, and love unconditionally.

 May these words encourage reflection.
-We will all face death.
+We will all face death and the Mystery beyond it.
 May we live life accordingly and appreciate the moments that remain with wisdom and gratitude.

 Recent Posts